 Committee Policies and Procedures

-· All correspondence to Committees and Sub-Committees shall be handled through normal Council processes.
+All correspondence to Committees shall be handled through normal Council processes.

-· All Committees and Sub-Committees shall be advisory to Council and have no independent role, except where specific authorities are delegated to them by Council.
+All Committees shall be advisory to Council and have no independent role, except where specific authorities are delegated to them by Council.

-· The Chairpersons of Standing Committees and Sub-Committees shall have a casting vote in the event of an equality of voting.
+The Chairpersons of Standing Committees shall have a casting vote in the event of an equality of voting.

 Code of Meeting Practice